Obstructing Lagrangian concordance for closures of 3-braids: Drawing Weinstein diagrams

 Since $p<q$, the final Dehn twist applied will be a $\tau_{\beta}^{-1}$, so the final diagram will correspond to the bottom right of Figure \ref{fig:pq_5}, with $q$ strands going through the top 1-handle and $p$ strands going through the bottom 1-handle.
 We have found a Legendrian representative for $\Lambda_\gamma$.

 We proceed with \textbf{Step 4}.
-Since we are dealing with only 2 curves, the lifts of $\alpha$ and $\gamma$, we choose the cyclic ordering that places $\Lambda_\gamma$ above $\Lambda_\alpha$.
-The resulting Weinstein diagram is the top left diagram of Figure \ref{fig:pq_final}.
+Since we are dealing with only 2 curves, the lifts of $\alpha$ and $\gamma$, we choose the cyclic ordering that places $\Lambda_\gamma$ above $\Lambda_\alpha$, giving us the top left diagram of Figure \ref{fig:pq_final}.

 \textbf{Step 5} is to simplify the handle diagram.
 We do so following Figure \ref{fig:pq_final} by some knot isotopies, a handle slide, and cancelling the bottom 1-handle with $\Lambda_\alpha$.
 The resulting diagram has one 2-handle winding about a single 1-handle $q$ times.
 We can see this in the attaching curve in the bottom right of Figure $\ref{fig:pq_final}$ which is colour coded: the blue shaded region represents $p$ parallel curves and the green shaded region represents $q-p$ parallel curves. \end{proof}